adobe-research/audio-retargeting/README.md

       $ brew doctor

 * *Python:* You need to have a working installation of python 2.7.*, including `pip`.
 On OS X, the system python does not include `pip` by default and will likely require you to `sudo` to install the necessary components.
-To simplify setup it's highly recommended that you install a /usr/local version of python 2.7.9:
+It's highly recommended that you use `brew` to install python 2.7.9 (which includes `pip`) into `/usr/local/bin`:

-		$ brew install python    # this includes 'pip'
+		$ brew install python

 ### Installing radiotool and retarget.py:

-If you are familiar with [virtualenv](http://virtualenv.readthedocs.org) or [virtualenvwrapper](http://virtualenvwrapper.readthedocs.org) you could create a virtualenv to install this all in.
+If you are familiar with [virtualenv](http://virtualenv.readthedocs.org) or [virtualenvwrapper](http://virtualenvwrapper.readthedocs.org) you could create an empty virtualenv to install this all in.

 This repo includes an installation script that, if all goes well, will take care of everything for you:

 	$ python install.py

+(If all *doesn't* go wel, an installation log will be left in `install.log`)

 This can take a while to download and compile the various modules.
-It's OK to run the script multiple times.
+It's OK to run the script multiple times, it won't try to re-install things that are already installed.
 When all is installed, the output should look something like:

 ```
 $ python install.py